Gevaert-Lab/diareport/README.md

 1. Download [DIA_data.zip](https://raw.githubusercontent.com/Gevaert-Lab/DIA-Report/main/example_report/DIA_data.zip), which includes the DIA-NN report and EDF file from [Staes, An, et al.](https://pubs.acs.org/doi/10.1021/acs.jproteome.4c00048?ref=PDF).
 2. Unzip it into a folder called `../path/DIA_data/`.
-3. Use the following code to run the analysis:
+3. Use the following code to run the analysis, adjusting the paths accordingly

 **Remark:**  Always use the *full path* to indicate a folder or file.